cyberbuddy-io/blog.cyberbuddy.io/README.md

 # blog.cyberbuddy.io
-A blogging platform which is exclusive for members of team GCC - Group for Creators and Companions.
+A blogging platform which is exclusive for the members of team GCC - Group for Creators and Companions.